DuliniMendis/anime-dashboard/README.md

 ### **Forms**

-- The forms don't have loading states and error messages coming back from the server.
+- The forms don't have error messages coming back from the server if the form action failed.
 If I had more time, I would've added those.

 ### **Modal and interception**